-Author has written 3 stories for Undertale, and Stardew Valley.
+Author has written 2 stories for Stardew Valley.

 Hello I'm Nightshade Silvermoon, Night for short.